comrade-coop/apocryph/README.md

 docker-compose up apocryph-runtime
 ```

-### Running natively

-In addition to using Docker Compose, you can run Apocryph Developer Node
-natively on your machine.
-This setup is recommended if you are doing
-source code contributions to Apocryph Runtime.
-The recommended operating
-system for this setup is Ubuntu 18.04 LTS.
+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 #### Prerequisite

 Before running this sample, you must have the following:

+- The recommended operating system is Ubuntu 18.04 LTS.
 - Install [Azure Functions Core Tools v3](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#v2)
 - Install [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - Install [Docker](https://docs.docker.com/install/)